OlgaKt/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling frame: all current employees in entry- and lower-level positions, as listed in the company's human resources records Sampling units: individual employees within the specified entry- and lower-level positions Observational unit: individual employees who respond to the survey

+I will use a stratified random sampling approach, where employees will be grouped into strata based on departments or teams.
+Next, a random sample from each stratum will be selected to ensure representation across different areas of the company.

 ```

 Your 5-10 question survey: